-- Know the emergency evacuation procedures for your work area including - evacuation routes, shelter-inplace locations, and gathering points. - Know how and when to activate emergency alarms in your area.
-If you are not sure, ask your supervisor. - Actively participate in emergency drills.
-Take note of any issues that could impact a real emergency such as clutter in the exit routes, poor walking surfaces, or missing exit signs. - When making rounds or field inspections think about what emergencies could occur and if that emergency is included in the evacuation plan. - Once you leave the area, do not return until the 'all clear' status has been announced. (see the April 2024 Beacon)
+Know the emergency evacuation procedures for your work area, including evacuation routes, shelter-in-place locations, and gathering points.

+Know how and when to activate emergency alarms in your area.
+If you are not sure, ask your supervisor.

+Actively participate in emergency drills.
+Take note of any issues that could impact a real emergency, such as clutter in the exit routes, poor walking surfaces, or missing exit signs.

+• When making rounds or field inspections, consider what emergencies could occur and if that emergency is included in the evacuation plan.

+Once you leave the area, do not return until the "all clear" status has been announced.
+See the April 2024 Beacon for more detail.

-Know your evacuation procedures - and follow them!
+Know your evacuation procedures - and follow them.

-[©]AIChE 2024.
+©AIChE 2024.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for any commercial purpose without express written consent of AIChE is strictly prohibited.
-Contact us at ccps_beacon@aiche.org or +1 646-495-1371.
+Contact us at ccps_beacon@aiche.org or 646-495-1371.